OmnisStudio/Omnis-JSTreeListDynamic/README.md

 # Omnis-JSTreeListDynamic
-Library uses the JS TreeList component to show how nodes can be created and deleted dynamically The app can be viewed here http://tinyurl.com/jsgallery8, click on 'Tree List (Dynamic)' in the list.
+Library uses the JS TreeList component to show how nodes can be created and deleted dynamically.
+The app can be viewed here http://tinyurl.com/jsgallery8, click on 'Tree List (Dynamic)' in the list.

 Requires Omnis Studio 8.1.2 or above